-Less Than

-Potentially Significant Less Than

-Significant Mitigation Significant

-Evaluation Area Impact Incorporated Impact No Impact

-VII.
-GREENHOUSE GAS EMISSION S: Would the project t:

-a.
-Generate greenhouse gas

-emissions, either directly or

-indirectly, that may have a

-significant impact on the

-environment?

-b.
-Conflict with any applicable

-plan, policy, or regulation of an

-agency adopted for the purpose

-of reducing the emissions of

-greenhouse gasses?
+Evaluation Area Potentially Significant Impact S: Would the project Less Than Significant Mitigation Incorporated t: Less Than Significant Impact No Impact a.
+Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? b.
+Conflict with any applicable plan, policy, or regulation of an agency adopted for the purpose of reducing the emissions of greenhouse gasses?